 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread; and when He had given thanks, He broke it and said, "Take, eat; this is My body which is broken for you; do this in remembrance of Me."
 In the same manner He also took the cup after supper, saying, "This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me."
 For as often as you eat this bread and drink this cup, you proclaim the Lord's death till He comes.
 1 Corinthians 11:24-26 NKJV

 The story of Joseph in Egypt is a beautiful reminder of God’s promise.
 He lifted Joseph up to a position of power but not before he suffered.
 The story is found from Genesis 37 to the end.
 Joseph was born to Jacob’s loved wife, Rachel, but he had many brothers older than him who were jealous for their father’s attention.
 Joseph was sold into slavery.
 He suffered for a long time in Egypt before he was found by Pharaoh’s men to have an ability to understand dreams, a gift from God.
 Joseph understood Pharoah’s dream was a vision from God, and he interpreted it.
-The result was status and wealth and Pharoah’s trust.
+The result was status, wealth, and Pharoah’s trust.
 And because of God’s faithfulness through Joseph, the region was saved from famine, including Joseph’s family who went to Egypt seeking help.
 The story comes full circle for Joseph.
 God was faithful.

 And the LORD made his people very fruitful and made them stronger than their foes.
 He turned their hearts to hate his people, to deal craftily with his servants.
 He sent Moses, his servant, and Aaron, whom he had chosen.
 They performed his signs among them and miracles in the land of Ham.
 He sent darkness and made the land dark; they did not rebel against his words.
 He turned their waters into blood and caused their fish to die.
 Their land swarmed with frogs, even in the chambers of their kings.
 He spoke, and there came swarms of flies, and gnats throughout their country.
 He gave them hail for rain, and fiery lightning bolts through their land.
-He struck down their vines and fig tree and shattered the trees of their country.
+He struck down their vines and fig trees and shattered the trees of their country.
 He spoke, and the locusts came, young locusts without number, which devoured all the vegetation in their land and ate up the fruit of their ground.
 He struck down all the firstborn in their land, the first fruits of all their strength.
 Psalm 105:24-36 ESV

 The Israelites remained in the region of Egypt after the famine.
 Jacob died.
 Joseph died.
 All the brothers and their families died.
 The people grew in strength and prosperity in the land of Egypt for more than four hundred years.

 And God sent Moses and Aaron.
 The Old Testament book of Exodus tells this story.
 This is God’s story of redemption.
 He redeemed His children.
-Through a series of miraculous plagues upon the land and people of Egypt, He revealed His glory.
+Through a series of miraculous plagues upon the land and people of Egypt, God revealed His glory.
 Eventually, after much suffering, Pharoah released the Israelites, for a time.

 It’s interesting how the Jewish people often seemed to forget God’s faithfulness from this time in their history.
 God was faithful; God will be faithful.
 He has proven Himself time and time again.
 But isn’t this true for us as well?
 Even when God was faithful, it’s easy to doubt that He will come through again.